 Aldi, Trader Joes’ sister company, also has a brand of wine called Winking Owl that you can find for as low as $2.98 per bottle, available in Cabernet Sauvignon, Merlot, Shiraz, Moscato, Chardonnay, Pinot Grigio and White Zinfandel.

-About Food has a list of 20 budget-friendly wines for $10 or below.
-Here are a few of their favorites!
+The Spruce Eats has a list of 20 budget-friendly wines for $10 or below.
+Here are a few of their favorites:

 - White: Chateau Ste.
 Michelle Columbia Valley Riesling (WA): $9, Broadbent Vinho Verde: $9, Beso de Vino Seleccion 2011: $8